 In addition to this, all BAR companies offer pre-payment protection through our terms and conditions as standard.
 So in the highly unlikely event of the move being cancelled by the mover themselves.
 You get 150% refund to allow you to go and organise another mover at short notice.

 What happens if it all goes wrong or you’re not happy with your move in general?
-Not to worry, although these are few and far between, there is process in place where the BAR can help.
-Thy can offer advice and support through their Independent Dispute Resoution Service.
+Not to worry, although these are few and far between, there is process in place where the British Association of Movers can help.
+Thy can offer advice and support through their Independent Dispute Resolution Service.

 This service is operated by the Furniture Ombudsman to ensure a completely fair resolutions for both parties involved.
 Check out their website to see exactly how they work and how they are independent of the BAR.